 by Dr. C.H.
 Weaver M.D. updated 3/2019

-Blincyto (blinatumomab) induces high complete remission rates and prolongs survival in adult patients with relapsed/refractory B-precursor acute lymphoblastic lymphoma (ALL), according to the results of a study presented at the 54th Annual Meeting of the American Society of Hematology in Atlanta, Georgia.
+Blincyto (blinatumomab) induces high complete remission rates and prolongs survival in adult patients with relapsed/refractory B-precursor acute lymphoblastic lymphoma (ALL) and both Philadelphia positive and negative ALL.

 Blincyto-Ponatinib Salvage Therapy in B-Cell Acute Lymphoblastic Leukemia: Case Report of Benefit